Nikon D610 vs Panasonic LX10

 Studio photographers will appreciate that the Nikon D610 (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D610 and the LX10 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the LX10 followed on from the Panasonic LX7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D610 and LX10 can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Panasonic LX10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D610 and the Panasonic LX10?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.